devrahulbanjara/Final-Weather-Forecast-App--PHP-MYSQL-JS/README.md

   - Apache and MySQL are running in XAMPP.
   - The files are placed in the correct `htdocs` directory.
   - The database is correctly set up and the SQL file is imported without errors.
+  - Your API key is correctly placed in the `main.php` file.

 ## Contributing

 Contributors are welcome!
-If you have any suggestions or improvements, feel free to contact me at rdbanjara07@gmail.com or submit a pull request.
+If you have any suggestions or improvements, feel free to submit a pull request or contact me at rdbanjara07@gmail.com.

 ## License